Multiple Sclerosis (MS)

 • Usually, doctors diagnose multiple sclerosis based on symptoms and results of a physical examination and magnetic resonance imaging.

-• Treatment includes corticosteroids, medications that help keep the immune system from attacking the myelin sheath, and medications to relieve symptoms.
+• Treatment includes steroids (also called glucocorticoids or corticosteroids), medications that help keep the immune system from attacking the myelin sheath in the optic nerve, brain, and spinal cord; care from experts in rehabilitation; and medications to relieve symptoms.

 • Life span is unaffected unless the disorder is very severe.

-The term “multiple sclerosis” refers to the many areas of scarring (sclerosis) that result from destruction of the tissues that wrap around nerves (myelin sheath) in the brain and spinal cord.
+The term “multiple sclerosis” refers to the many areas of scarring (sclerosis) that result from destruction of the tissues that wrap around nerves (myelin sheath) in the optic nerve, brain, and spinal cord.
 This destruction is called demyelination.
 Sometimes the nerve fibers that send messages (axons) are also damaged.
 Over time, the brain may shrink in size because axons are destroyed.

 Most commonly, multiple sclerosis begins between the ages of 20 and 40, but it can begin anytime between ages 15 and 60 years.
 It is somewhat more common among women.
 Multiple sclerosis is uncommon among children.